PCRPrimerDesign/ARMSprimer3/readme.txt

 		"masked.template.mutationTemplate.minus3.txt.left.primer3.txt"
 		"masked.template.wtTemplate.minus3.txt.right.primer3.txt"
 		"masked.template.wtTemplate.minus3.txt.left.primer3.txt"
-	3) The output file "screenOutput.txt" has all designed PCR primers and other useful runtime informations
+	3) The output file "screenOutput.txt" has the first set of designed PCR primers and other useful runtime informations

 Note #2: In case there are no primers found, you can do one of two things, or both.
 	1) Relax the stringency of the parameter file "parameterOverride.json" or